 Vegan figure skater Larkyn Austman has quickly made an impact on her sport.
-At 20 she had already won medals in national and international competition.
+By age 20 she had already won medals in national and international competition.

 She first competed as a junior and won Gold at the 2013 Canadian Championships.
 Since then she has progressed to senior level and in 2016 placed sixth at the Canadian Championships, following this with a fourth in 2017 – which qualified her for the national team.
 In February 2017 she won her first international medal – bronze at the International Challenge Cup in the Netherlands.